Overview: Buy a special transmission fluid pump

 Carmakers have made major improvements to transmission fluids in the past two years.
 Contact the dealership parts department to see if your car requires a newer fluid.
 Then call auto parts stores until you find one that stocks it.
 If you strike out, bite the bullet and buy it from the dealer.

 Video: How to Check Transmission Fluid

-Rick Muscoplat, an editor for The Family Handyman, will show you how to check your transmission fluid to prevent damage to your transmission.
+Rick Muscoplat, an editor for The Family Handyman, will show you how to check your transmission fluid to prevent damage to your transmission in our video tutorial.
 Make sure you are not driving around with low transmission fluid.

 Required Tools for this Project